abisop/nuttx-docs/en/platforms/xtensa/esp32/boards/esp32-devkitc/index.md

     nsh> iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE

-After connectig a client (i.e. Linux computer) to the
-<span class="title-ref">nuttxap</span> Access Point you can confirm it
+After connectig a client (i.e. Linux computer) to the [nuttxap]{.title-ref} Access Point you can confirm it is working this
-is working this way:
+way:

      ifconfig
     lo: flags=73<UP,LOOPBACK,RUNNING>  mtu 65536